dimitri/pgcopydb/docs/tutorial.rst

    $ pgcopydb clone

-Note that the options ``--source`` and ``--target`` can also be used to set the Postgres connection strings to the databases.
-Using environment variables is particulary useful when using Docker containers.
+Note that the options ``--source`` and ``--target`` can also be used to set the Postgres connection strings to the databases; however, using *environment variables* is particulary useful when using Docker containers.

-You might also notice here that both the source and target Postgres databases must already exist for pgcopydb to operate.
+You might also notice here that both the source and target Postgres databases must already exist for ``pgcopydb`` to operate.

 Copy Postgres users and extensions
 ----------------------------------

-To copy Postgres users a privileged connection to the target database must be made, and to include passwords a privileged connection to the source database must be made too.
-It is sometimes wanted to limit these privileged connection to the minimum, and then an approach that looks like the following may be used:
+To copy Postgres users, a privileged connection to the target database must be setup, and to include passwords, a privileged connection to the source database must be present as well.
+If it is required to limit these privileged connections to a minimum, then the following approach may be used:

 ::